wood5

 Functional wood art, such as cutting boards, serving trays, and furniture, may require more frequent refinishing than decorative wood art since they are exposed to more wear and tear.

-A Radial Symmetry eGuide, Colouring + Tracing Pages Bundle
+A Radial Symmetry Guide and Colouring Book

-Designed to help both novices and seasoned artists explore the captivating realm of radial symmetry, this ebook guides you step-by-step through the creation of intricate and balanced designs.
-The first half of the book dives into all the details from making a grid, to 7 different creative variations of a circular pattern.
+Designed to help both novices and seasoned artists explore the captivating realm of radial symmetry, this book guides you step-by-step through the creation of intricate and balanced designs.

 The intention is to give you the knowledge and easy to follow instructions for you to continue making one-of-a-kind radial symmetry patterns using only a few basic tools.